IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 29 July 2018 1 AM

+- enum constants are resolved as constants
+- enum types are resolved as int typedefs
+- compund literal resolving with expected types is completed
+- minor bug was fixed in compound literal parsing

 ## 28 July 2018 3 AM

-- First working version of the resolve.c (YAY!!
+- first working version of the resolve.c (YAY!!
 FINALLY!) is created in my own way
 - address operator was added as a pre unary operator
 - minor bug was fixed in var declaration printing